saucelabs/sauce-docs/docs/dev/low-code/variables.md

 **Value:** `{ "url":"IP:PORT", "platform":"linux/windows", "browser": "chrome/firefox/ie"}`

 Where:
-    `IP` is the IP address of the remote machine `PORT` is the port on which the Selenium grid is running on the remote machine `platform` is the platform the remote machine runs on (Windows or Linux) `browser` is the browser on which you want to generate or execute the script
+  - `IP` is the IP address of the remote machine.
+  - `PORT` is the port on which the [Selenium Grid](/web-apps/automated-testing/selenium/selenium-grid/) is running on the remote machine.
+  - `platform` is the platform the remote machine runs on (Windows or Linux).
+  - `browser` is the browser on which you want to generate or execute the script.

 ### `use custom code from [location]`
 This variable can be used if a file is added to artifacts.